 -BACK AND SIDES: The back and sides show no cracking or damage, but there is very light overspray that extends over to the bottom 1″ or so of the top at the tail end.

 -NECK: The neck shows some capo dents.
-The recent neck reset by Alan Perlman retained the freshly milled original brass frets that Martin used in 1945.
+The recent neck reset by Alan Perlman replaced the original brass frets that Martin used in 1945 with some much better sounding conventional harder frets.
 The fingerboard is in fine condition.The original tuners are in fine condition and work smoothly.
 The original nut is in fine condition.

 This guitar has the medium profile neck that Martin used in mid-1945.
 The ebony neck reinforcement performs its job well with light gauge stringing.
-The voice has a rich and colorful character all over the fingerboard.
+The strong voice has a rich and colorful character all over the fingerboard, with a solid presence and “bite”.
+The response and solid presence of the bottom three strings was dramatically improved by the replacement of the original soft brass frets and the replacement of the softer plastic pin set with ebony.
 This instrument is a joy to play.
 It comes with a contemporary hardshell case.

 Comments are closed.